 Mixpanel’s Segmentation and Insights reports present data in totals, uniques, and averages.

 The Formulas report allows you to use either totals or uniques, while Funnels and Retention count using unique values.

-A total count in Segmentation and Insights will sums the total amount of instances an event is fired in a specific date range.
+A total count in Segmentation and Insights will sum the total number of instances an event is fired in a specific date range.
 For example, if one person fires an event 50 times, that will count as 50 when looking at Total.

 Each data point sent to Mixpanel has a distinct_id.
 The distinct_id is the unique identifier for the user that fired that event.
-When looking at unique values, Mixpanel counts how many distinct_ids have fired that event.
+When looking at unique values, Mixpanel counts how many distinct_ids have fired that event within a date range.

 When comparing data from a Funnel report to a Segmentation report, you will want to use the unique count for an apples-to-apples comparison since Funnel reports always use uniques.